 All patients were followed up to end-of-study (EOS) for vital status.
 EOS was declared when the predefined number of primary endpoint events was reached.
 In the period between end-of-treatment (EOT) and EOS, patients could receive open-label macitentan 10 mg or alternative PAH therapy.
 The overall median double-blind treatment duration was 115 weeks (up to a maximum of 188 weeks on macitentan).

-The mean age of all patients was 46 years (range 12–85 years of age, including 20 patients below 18, 706 patients between 18–74 years, and 16 patients aged 75 and older) with the majority of subjects being Caucasian (55%) and female (77%).
+The mean age of all patients was 46 years (range 12 to 85 years of age, including 20 patients below 18, 706 patients between 18 to 74 years, and 16 patients aged 75 and older) with the majority of subjects being Caucasian (55%) and female (77%).
 Approximately 52%, 46%, and 2% of patients were in WHO FC II, III, and IV, respectively.

 Idiopathic or heritable PAH was the most common aetiology in the study population (57%), followed by PAH due to connective tissue disorders (31%), PAH associated with corrected simple congenital heart disease (8%), and PAH associated with other aetiologies (medicinal products and toxins [3%] and HIV [1%]).